dhu2022-dev/jpmc-swe-task1/README.md

 - This task was originally part of the [JPMC Software Engineering Virtual Experience](https://www.theforage.com/simulations/jpmorgan/software-engineering-btjx), which has since been archived and replaced by a newer version.
 - The starter repo and original logic were provided by JPMC.
 Enhancements, cleanup, and the HTML-based UI are my own additions.

----

-## 💭 Motivation

-As someone interested in the intersection of finance and technology, I completed this project to explore how software engineering supports financial systems.
-While simple, it sparked my interest in fintech and laid foundational skills I’ve continued to build on.
-The added HTML view was built to help showcase the result more clearly for recruiters and technical reviewers.